StoryMaps

 Fieldwork Tales: Studying land-sea connections

-Seabirds are globally important transporters of nutrients, feeding at sea and returning to deliver nutrients onto islands.
-These nutrient subsidies support productivity and biogeochemical cycling on land and in shallow reefs.
+Seabirds are globally important transporters of nutrients, feeding at sea and returning to deposit them on islands.
+These nutrient subsidies support productivity and biogeochemical cycling both on land and in nearby shallow reefs.

-In July 2022, a team from the Oxford Seascape Ecology Lab and Oxford Ecosystems Lab set out to collect ecological data on a coral atoll in French Polynesia.
-This fieldwork trip was part of a novel, multidisciplinary science program that is investigating the role of seabird nutrient subsidies across islands and reefs.
+In July 2022, a team from the Oxford Seascape Ecology Lab and the Oxford Ecosystems Lab travelled to a coral atoll in French Polynesia to collect ecological data as part of a novel, multidisciplinary science programme investigating seabird-derived nutrient subsidies across islands and reefs.
+This StoryMap offers a virtual introduction to the study site, the team, their methods, and some preliminary results.